datavis-tech/topologica/README.md

 # Topologica.js
 A minimal library for [reactive](https://en.wikipedia.org/wiki/Reactive_programming) [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming).
-Weighs [1.2KB minified](https://unpkg.com/topologica).
+Weighs [1KB minified](https://unpkg.com/topologica).

 This library provides an abstraction for **reactive data flows**.
-This means you can define functions in terms of their inputs (dependencies) and outputs, and the library will take care of executing _only_ the required functions to propagate changes through the data flow graph, in the correct order.
-The ordering of change propagation through the data flow graph is determined using the [topological sorting algorithm](https://en.wikipedia.org/wiki/Topological_sorting) (hence the name _Topologica_).
+This means you can declaratively specify computed state as functions of their dependencies, and the library will take care of executing _only_ the required functions to propagate changes through the data flow graph, in the correct order.
+The ordering of change propagation through the data flow graph is determined using the [topological sorting algorithm](https://en.wikipedia.org/wiki/Topological_sorting), hence the name _Topologica_.

-This library is primarily intended for use in creating user interfaces and data visualizations using [D3.js](https://d3js.org/) and [Redux](https://redux.js.org/).
-The problem with using straight Redux and a functional component approach with data visualizations is that it leads to unnecessary execution of heavyweight computations over data on every render.
-For example, if you change the highlighted element, or the text of an axis label, the entire visualization including scales and rendering of marks would be recomputed.
-By using Topologica within visualization components, you can improve performance by only executing heavy computations when they are required.
+This library is primarily intended for use in optimizing interactive data visualizations created using [D3.js](https://d3js.org/) and a unidirectional data flow approach.
+The problem with using unidirectional data flow with interactive data visualizations is that it leads to **unnecessary execution of heavyweight computations over data on every render**.
+For example, if you change the highlighted element, or the text of an axis label, the entire visualization including scales and rendering of all marks would be recomputed and re-rendered to the DOM unnecessarily.
+Topologica.js lets you improve performance by only executing heavy computation and rendering operations when they are actually required.

 Why use topological sorting?
 In the following data flow graph, propagation using [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (which is what [Model.js](https://github.com/curran/model) and some other libraries use) would cause `e` to be set twice, and the first time it would be set with an *inconsistent state* (as occurs with ["glitches" in reactive programming](https://en.wikipedia.org/wiki/Reactive_programming#Glitches)).
 Using topological sorting for change propagation guarantees that `e` will only be set once, and there will never be inconsistent states.